 - A picture ID or a valid operator's license.

-- Provide any other pertinent information required by the manager or designee of the Office of Parking Operations.
+- Provide any other pertinent information required by the Director or designee of the Office of Parking and Transportation.

 - The permit holder is responsible for any violation that occurs on a vehicle bearing a permit number issued to them.